franchsli/whatsapp_clone_django/README.md

 - Add status complex status creation (like Whatsapp).
   - Users could select the color of the background for statuses.
-- Rework messages list:
-  - Add the whatsapp date tags in HTML in the normal chat and in the searching message UI.
-  - Make it so every chat has days and days (model) has messages....
-  - Or make a way to display a div telling the date if the  next message in the list have more than one day of difference or was send the next day (the div should be displayed over the said next message [under the current message.] and the div should only be displayed if the current message it's not the last.)
 - Redesign the login and register views (CSS).
 - Add chat wallpapers user CSS url for images and a JS color selector for colors.
 - Make the silence contact logic (booleand field [think it bro])